Coping with Microaggressions in Manhattan (NYC)

 How can therapy help you cope with microaggressions?

 Quietly tolerating microaggressions can lead to resentment and feeling powerless, while confronting microaggressions every time they occur can quickly burn you out and affect your relationships.
-You and I will work together in counseling to find a balance that fits with your personality and style, so you can be more resilient and centered in your truth.

 My approach is grounded in evidence-based approaches to coping with stress and conflict, and informed by my own experience of dealing with microaggressions as a Puerto Rican/Latinx man in New York City.